pysal/splot/paper/paper.md

 Ultimately, the `splot` package is designed to facilitate the creation of both static plots ready for publication, and interactive visualizations for quick iteration and spatial data exploration.
 Although most of `splot` is currently implemented with a `matplotlib` backend, `splot` is framework independent.
 In that sense, `splot` offers a "grammar" of views that are important and useful in spatial analyses and geographic data science.
 The `splot` package is not restricted or limited to the current `matplotlib` implementation and can be advanced by integrating emerging or succeeding interactive visualization toolkits, such as `altair` or `bokeh`.

 In conclusion, `splot` tightly connects visual analytics with statistical analysis and facilitates the integration of spatial analytics into more general Python workflows through it's compatibility with integrated code-based environments like Jupyter.
-From spatial autocorrelation analysis to value by alpha choropleths, `splot` is designed as a grammar of views that can be applied to a multitude of spatial analyses workflows.
+From spatial autocorrelation analysis to value by alpha choropleths, `splot` is designed as a grammar of views that can be applied to a multitude of spatial analysis workflows.
 As `splot` developers, we strive to expand `splot`'s grammar of views through new functionality (e.g. in flow mapping methods), as well as provide different backend implementations, including interactive backends, such as `bokeh`, in the future.

 # Acknowledgements